megacell/phi/README.md

 that just remove it from the experiment_matrices directory before running `generate_experiment_matrices`.

-To calculate the results, change directories into the optimization project and run:
-    python main.py --solver=BB --log==DEBUG

-### Making Plots
+### Running Experiments and Making Plots

-To generate the plots in the submitted ISTTT paper, change directories into the `optimization/python` directory and run:
+To calculate the results and generate the plots in the submitted ISTTT paper, change directories into the `optimization/python` directory and follow the readme there.
-    python plot_error_vs_route_usage.py
-    python waypoint_plots.py

 ### Running the visualization server
 Go to the visualizations folder: